AdaCore/gnatstudio/docs/users_guide/editing.rst

 *Syntax highlighting*
   Based on the programming language associated with the file, reserved words and languages constructs such as comments and strings are highlighted in different colors and fonts.
-See :ref:`The_Preferences_Dialog` for a list of settings that can be customized.

   By default, GPS knows about many languages.
-You can also easily add support for other languages through XML files.
+You can also easily add support for other languages through plug-ins.
 Most languages supported by GPS will provide syntax highlighting in the editor.

 *Automatic indentation*
-  .. index:: indentation

-  When enabled, lines are automatically indented each time you press the :kbd:`Enter` key, or by pressing the indentation key.
+  When enabled, lines are automatically :index:`indented <indentation>` each time you press the :kbd:`Enter` key, or by pressing the indentation key.
 The indentation key is :kbd:`Tab` by default, and can be changed in the key manager dialog, :ref:`The_Key_Manager_Dialog`.

   If a set of lines is selected when you press the indentation key, this whole set of lines will be indented.

 *Tooltips*
-  .. index:: tooltip

-  When you leave the mouse over a word in the source editor, a small window will automatically pop up if there are relevant contextual information to display about the word.
+  When you leave the mouse over a word in the source editor, a small :index:`window <tooltip>` will automatically pop up if there are relevant contextual information to display about the word.

   The type of information displayed depends on the current state of GPS.